 Although everyone in the UK is struggling financially, Somali families often struggle more than others because of the larger family sizes and the added pressure of sending money home to friends and family back in Somalia.
 SIDA offer advice and guidance on key financial matters to help make ends meet including family budgeting, explaining rights to welfare payments rights and debt management.

-Saturdays: Football and fun activities for children of SIDA community school.
-Takes place local play grounds-school term only and parents are very welcome.
+Saturdays: Football and recreational activities for children of SIDA community school takes place at local play grounds-school term only and parents are very welcome.

-Sunday football: Damilola Taylor at 1-5pm for the age group of 8-15 years olds.
+Sunday football: Damilola Taylor at 1-5pm for the age group of 8-15 years old.
 Tuesdays: Youth Football in Burgess Park for age group of 16-24.

 Healthy Living Seminars: